Roger Hale Sheaffe: Family

-His younger brother, William, and his wife Mary, died leaving 4 young children.
-Roger adopted them as his own and brought them up.
-The boys joined the army and William arrived in Australia as a lieutenant on a convict ship in 1834 with his wife and baby.
-Their 2 elder children were left in England to be cared for by Roger and Margaret.
+Sheaffe's younger brother, William (1770–1812), and his wife Mary, died young leaving four children.
+Sheaffe adopted them as his own.
+Two of his nephews joined the British Army.
+One of his nephews, Lieutenant William Sheaffe, arrived in New South Wales Australia in 1824 with his wife, Rosalie, and a baby as passengers aboard a convict ship.
+Their two eldest children were left in the care of their great-uncle.
 All the Australian Sheaffes are descended from William and Rosalie.